-- whether the family has a single mother who is working and unavailable for the weekly home visits - but was observed and used by those determining treatment status (at least for families who were offered treatment).
-To the extent that the availability of the mother is related to the outcomes of interest, it is important to account for this feature of the randomization procedure when analyzing data from the program.
+This procedure is depicted graphically in Figure 1.
+The rationale for assigning younger siblings of earlier program participants to the same treatment status as their elder siblings was to avoid "spillovers" within a family, that might weaken the estimated treatment effect.
+For our purposes, it is most important to note that Step 5 depends on a characteristic we do not observe - whether the family has a single mother who is working and unavailable for the weekly home visits - but was observed and used by those determining treatment status (at least for families who were offered treatment).
+To the extent that the availability of the mother is related to the outcomes of interest, it is important to account for this feature of the randomization procedure in analyzing experimental outcomes.

-Note that by symmetry we may without loss of generality interchange Steps 3 and 4 of the randomization procedure without affecting the distribution of treatment status.
+Note that, by symmetry, we may without loss of generality interchange Steps 3 and 4 of the randomization procedure without affecting the distribution of treatment status.
 Thus, the randomization procedure may be described equivalently as follows: